The Oz Film Manufacturing Company

-The Oz Film Manufacturing Company was an independent film studio from 1914 to 1915.
-It was founded by L. Frank Baum (president), Louis F. Gottschalk (vice president), Harry Marston Haldeman (secretary), and Clarence R. Rundel (treasurer) as an offshoot of Haldeman's social group, The Uplifters, that met at the Los Angeles Athletic Club.
+The Oz Film Manufacturing Company was an independent motion picture studio from 1914 to 1915.
+It was founded by L. Frank Baum (president), Louis F. Gottschalk (vice president), Harry Marston Haldeman (secretary), and Clarence R. Rundel (treasurer) as an offshoot of Haldeman's social group, The Uplifters, which met at the Los Angeles Athletic Club.
 Its goal was to produce quality family-oriented entertainment in a time when children were primarily seeing violent Westerns.
 It was a critical but not a commercial success; even under a name change to Dramatic Feature Films, it was quickly forced to fold.
 The studio made only five features and five short films, of which four features (in part) and no shorts survive.
 Founded in 1914, it was absorbed by Metro Pictures, which evolved into Metro-Goldwyn-Mayer.

 The company is best known for three of its films that survive today, albeit with missing footage: The Patchwork Girl of Oz, The Magic Cloak of Oz, and His Majesty, the Scarecrow of Oz.

 Studio

 The studio was located on Santa Monica Boulevard between Gower Street and Lodi Street.
-The facility would later be used by Famous Players-Lasky (now called Paramount Pictures) and National Film Corporation of America.
+The facility would later be used by Famous Players–Lasky (now called Paramount Pictures) and National Film Corporation of America.
 It was considered state-of-the-art at the time.
 It was used almost exclusively for interior shots.
 Exterior shots were done outdoors rather than simulated in the studio.
 In some scenes, it is evident that some 'interior' scenes were also filmed outdoors.

 Stock company

 J. Farrell MacDonald directed all of the film productions and acted in some of them.
-L. Frank Baum wrote all the scripts, and Louis F. Gottschalk wrote complete original scores that were sent out with the films, at time when improvising stock cues from the repertoire was common.
+L. Frank Baum wrote all the scripts, and Louis F. Gottschalk wrote complete original scores that were sent out with the films, at a time when improvising stock cues from the repertoire was common.
 James A. Crosby was the studio cinematographer, and Will H. White was the technical director.
 The records do not show who was responsible for film editing.

-Among the major players at the company were Violet MacMillan, Frank Moore, Pierre Couderc, Juanita Hansen, Mai Wells, Raymond Russell, Todd Wright, Vivian Reed, and J. Charles Haydon, with animals portrayed by Fred Woodward, who had appeared in the stage version of The Wizard of Oz back in 1902.
+Among the major players at the company were Violet MacMillan, Frank Moore, Pierre Couderc, Juanita Hansen, Mai Wells, Raymond Russell, Todd Wright, Vivian Reed, and J. Charles Haydon, with animals portrayed by Fred Woodward, who had appeared in the stage version of The Wizard of Oz in 1902.
 A newcomer on the second project, Mildred Harris, would become more famous for her marriage to Charles Chaplin.
 Another member of the company was Richard Rosson, whose younger brother, Harold Rosson, would go on to shoot The Wizard of Oz (1939).